joshfinnie/bbbea/README.md

 time-consuming and do not expect unit tests for this project, though if you'd like to write some by all means feel free!

-**Please add comments or update this readme with some next steps you would take if you had more time.**

 ## Data Constraints

 There is a JSON Schema that describes the format of incoming API request bodies.